 General Partnership, Private Limited Liability Company, Public Limited Company, Limited Partnership, Partnership Limited by Shares.

-Legal entity capital requirements The minimum capital required will depend on the legal form of the entity:
+The minimum capital required will depend on the legal form of the entity:

 Companies are deemed resident in Portugal for tax purposes if the head office or place of effective management (regardless of the head office’s jurisdiction) is located there.
 These two requirements often occur simultaneously, providing consistency within tax law.
 Nonetheless, where this is not the case, the place of effective management is the decisive argument in the equation.